Principal Research Fellowships

 - Invited main application - review by Expert Review Group and shortlisted for interview

-- Interview - by Interview Panel, with additional peer review from relevant scientific experts.
+- Interview - by Interview Panel, with additional peer review from relevant scientific experts, which will include members of the Trust’s Peer Review College.

 Consideration of the main application may take up to four months to complete.